Local intersections of Lagrangian manifolds correspond to catastrophe theory: Lagrangian contact problems and catastrophe theory

 where $k_{\alpha\beta}$ is the diffeomorphism $k_{\alpha\beta} = \pi^\beta \circ (\pi^\alpha|_\Lambda)^{-1}$.
 Here $\pi^\alpha$ and $\pi^\beta$ are the projections corresponding to $\Phi^\alpha$ and $\Phi^\beta$, respectively. \end{lemma}

 \begin{proof} The 1-forms $\alpha$ and $\beta$ are primitives of the symplectic form on $Z$.
 Moreover, $\alpha|_z =0$ if and only if $z \in X$.
 Analogously for $\beta$.
-Therefore, $\alpha-\beta$ is closed and has a local primitive $H$.
+Therefore, $\beta-\alpha$ is closed and has a local primitive $H$ on an open neighbourhood of $z$.
 The primitive must be of the form \eqref{eq:ExprHinLemma}: in local coordinates we have

 Now

 Setting $\xi = 0$ in \eqref{eq:alpbetadH} and using $c_j(x,0) \equiv 0$ (which follows from $\beta|_{(x,\xi)=(x,0)}=0$) we deduce that $\frac{\p H}{\p \xi_j}(x,0) \equiv 0$.
 By Taylor's theorem there exists a primitive of the form \eqref{eq:ExprHinLemma}.